The Herzog-Sch\"onheim conjecture for simple and symmetric groups: Introduction

 \begin{conj}[Herzog-Sch\"{o}nheim Conjecture \cite{HerzogSchonheim}] Let $G$ be a group.
 Assume $H_1$,...,$H_k$ are proper subgroups of $G$, with $k \geq 2$, and $x_1$,...,$x_k$ elements of $G$ such that $G = \bigcup_{i=1}^k H_ix_i$ and $H_ix_i \cap H_jx_j = \emptyset$ for $i \neq j$.
 Then $[G:H_i] = [G:H_j]$ for some $i \neq j$. \end{conj}

 It is known that solving the Herzog-Sch\"onheim Conjecture for all groups is equivalent to solving it for finite groups and that even for an infinite group $G$ a finite partition into cosets only involves subgroups of finite index \cite{KorecZnam}.
 The conjecture is known to hold for several classes of groups $G$, e.g. if $G$ possesses a Sylow tower (so, in particular for supersolvable groups) \cite{BFF}, if the order of $G$ is divisible by few primes \cite{GinosarSchnabel} or if $|G| \leq 1440$ \cite{MS}.
 Cf. also \cite{AS, Chouraqui19, Chouraqui21} for some recent papers dealing with the conjecture from other perspectives.
+In particular, \cite{Chouraqui19} considers free groups of finite rank.
+An easy observation is that, if a group $G$ satisfies the conjecture, then any quotient of $G$ does too.

 However, until now the Herzog-Sch\"onheim Conjecture has rarely been considered for finite non-solvable groups.
 To our knowledge, only the groups $A_5$, $S_5$, $\Sz(8)$ and $\Sz(32)$ appeared explicitly in the literature \cite{GinosarSchnabel}, and the only other finite non-solvable groups for which the conjecture is known to hold are those of order less than 1440.